-Many standard items of miniature and dolls' house furniture have dismal levels of finish.
+Many standard items of miniature and a doll's house furniture have dismal levels of finish.
 Learn how to spot the problems and rework pieces to turn them into one of a kind miniature treasures using these simple techniques.

 The piece shown here on the left is a standard Asian made dollhouse cabinet, with a few interesting details, fine molding around the door, and an arched front.
 Sadly it suffers from poor glue joins awkward add-ons and a finish that obscures detail.

 The finished piece can be proudly displayed in a higher quality dolls house or used to hold trinkets.
-(At a later date we'll show you how to modify it for displaying earrings).
 Although we set this tutorial up to show traditional finishing styles for this cabinet, you could equally adapt the techniques to add bones and skulls for a Halloween cabinet or decorate the cabinet for any other seasonal setting.
 The same techniques outlined here will work for many projects.

-A few minutes spent exploring the pages of this tutorial will give you many ideas for adapting and reworking broken, poorly finished or unfinished miniature furniture to your own unique styles.
-The techniques work for all kinds of small-scale craft projects, not just furniture for a dolls house.Continue to 2 of 18 below.
+A few minutes spent exploring the steps of this tutorial will give you many ideas for adapting and reworking broken, poorly finished or unfinished miniature furniture to your own unique styles.
+The techniques work for all kinds of small-scale craft projects, not just furniture for a doll's house.Continue to 2 of 18 below.

 02 of 18